 Between 1983 and 2002 the Johannes Brahms Society has organised the international Brahms competition nine times in order to promote young musicians.
 All genres in Brahms’ compositions have been included.

 The Musikfest Hamburg (Hamburg Music Festival) took place four times, also at the suggestion of the Brahms Society, the motivation being again the cherishing of Brahms’ works, but in this case in direct comparison with other composers.
-It can be considered as the forerunner and to a certain extent as a blueprint for the „Hamburg Sounds of Easter” which have been taking place since 2006.
+It can be considered as the forerunner and to a certain extent as a blueprint for the „Hamburg Sounds of Easter” which have been taking place from 2006 to 2012.

 Brahms admirers and visitors to Hamburg wishing to tread in the biographical footsteps of the composer seek to find evidence of him in his native City away from the concert hall: With the further extension of the Brahms Museum and with its publications, the Johannes Brahms Society sees itself as the first port of call in Hamburg where such expectations can be met.

 Presidents and Honorary Members

 President 1982 – 1997